-Segmental arterial mediolysis (SAM) is an increasingly recognised vascular disease of the middle-aged and elderly and a leading cause of spontanoeus intra-abdominal haemorrhage.
-It is characterised by fusiform aneurysms, stenoses, dissections and occlusions within splanchnic arterial branches.
+Segmental arterial mediolysis (SAM) is an increasingly recognized vascular disease of the middle-aged and elderly and a leading cause of spontaneous intra-abdominal hemorrhage.
+It is characterized by fusiform aneurysms, stenoses, dissections and occlusions within splanchnic arterial branches.
 Imaging is not only the key to diagnosis of this condition, but can also facilitate life-saving endovascular therapy.

-SAM most commonly presents as spontaneous intra-abdominal haemorrhage in patients aged 50 to 80.
+Segmental arterial mediolysis most commonly presents as spontaneous intra-abdominal hemorrhage in patients aged 50 to 80.
 Bleeding may occur into the mesentery or peritoneum, or less commonly, into the bowel lumen.
-Abdominal pain, distension, shock, falling haematocrit are typical.
-Bowel ischaemia, haematuria, or haemobilia are also described 3.
-For middle-aged patients with non traumatic spontaneous mesenteric haemorrhage, SAM is the most likely underlying cause.
+Abdominal pain, distension, shock, falling hematocrit are typical.
+Bowel ischemia, hematuria, or hemobilia are also described 3.
+For middle-aged patients with non traumatic spontaneous mesenteric hemorrhage, segmental arterial mediolysis is the most likely underlying cause.
 Mortality has been described as high as 50% 5.

-SAM is an uncommon arteriopathy, which is not atherosclerotic or inflammatory.
-The underlying histological process is lysis of the smooth muscle of the outer media of the arterial wall 5, resulting in intramural haemorrhage, saccular or dissecting aneurysms, thrombosis and haemorrhage.
+Segmental arterial mediolysis is an uncommon arteriopathy, which is not atherosclerotic or inflammatory.
+The underlying histological process is lysis of the smooth muscle of the outer media of the arterial wall 5, resulting in intramural hemorrhage, saccular or dissecting aneurysms, thrombosis and hemorrhage.
 It affects the visceral arteries of the abdomen in a skip pattern 6, most commonly affecting the medium size branches of the superior mesenteric artery.
-The aetiology is unknown, but an association with episodes of splanchnic vasoconstriction has been observed (e.g. shock, hypoxia, recent major operation, vasopressor infusion) 5,7.
+The etiology is unknown, but an association with episodes of splanchnic vasoconstriction has been observed (e.g. shock, hypoxia, recent major operation, vasopressor infusion) 5,7.
 There is some histological similarity to fibromuscular dysplasia, which is a differential diagnosis, but the clinical features and lesion distribution are usually characteristic.

-Patients presenting with SAM typically have CT scans showing mesenteric or intraperitoneal haemorrhage, and CT angiography reveals a range of arteriographic abnormalities of the branches of the visceral arteries 5,6 including:
+Patients presenting with segmental arterial mediolysis typically have CT scans showing mesenteric or intraperitoneal hemorrhage, and CT angiography reveals a range of arteriographic abnormalities of the branches of the visceral arteries 5,6 including:

 - fusiform aneurysms